BertKoor/MetMavenKunJeAllesBouwen/markdown/content.md

 A very good reason to _do_ use the `maven-resources-plugin` is when the resources need _filtering_.
 Maven has a different definition of what you'd intuitively expect of a filter.

-It is not including or excluding certain files
-(that is done with _includes/excludes_) but for inserting values at runtime.
+Resource filtering does not deal with including or excluding certain files (that is done with _includes/excludes_) but for _replacing property values_ during the build.
 For instance, if you write `${project.version}` in a resource (like a html file) then resource filtering will inject the current version there.